Mature Masculine

 Passive Shadow: The Rigid Romeo

-You may be faithful, but you're not alive.
+We may be faithful, but we're stale.

 Near Enemies: False Versions